kaby76/Trash/src/trtext/readme.md

 # trtext

+## Summary

+Print a parse tree with a specific interval

+## Description

 Reads a tree from stdin and prints the source text.
 If 'line-number' is specified, the line number range for the tree is printed.